25 (Unexpected) 3D Printing Use Cases

 “You get very inventive and imaginative when you have a 3D printer in-house.
 I can do things with little effort that I wouldn't otherwise try," said Marcus Marienfeld.

 Visualizing 3D printing-driven changes in the way things are made does not require the feats of imagination it once did.
 As workflows have developed over the last several years and gained footholds in various industries, we are beginning to see that revolutionary potential demonstrated.

-Making sustainable reductions to the waste involved in traditional production, cutting lead times and overheads, and empowering customers by bringing them closer to the products they want—we can only expect the influence of 3D printing to continue expanding.
+From dentistry and across healthcare to consumer goods, architecture, and manufacturing, the public is interacting more and more with the end products of 3D printing.
+Making custom parts cost-efficient, cutting lead times and overheads, and empowering customers by bringing them closer to the products they want—we can only expect the influence of 3D printing to continue expanding.